-frequency The Snowboarder’s Journal welcomes story, art and photo contributions. frequency TSJ will consider, but assumes no responsibility for, unsolicited proposals, manuscripts and photographs.
-All such materials not accompanied by a self-addressed stamped envelope will not be returned. frequency TSJ does not accept photo contributions submitted by e-mail, telephone or internet. frequency TSJ is not responsible for unsolicited contributions or lost or damaged photo material.
+The Snowboarder's Journal welcomes story, art and photo contributions. frequency TSJ will consider, but assumes no responsibility for, unsolicited proposals, manuscripts and photographs.
+All such materials not accompanied by a self-addressed stamped envelope will not be returned.
+The Snowboarder's Journal does not accept photo contributions submitted by e-mail, telephone or internet.
+The Snowboarder's Journal is not responsible for unsolicited contributions or lost or damaged photo material.
 Funny Feelings, LLC. retains all reprint rights.

-frequency TSJ photography showcases the highest quality imagery, period.
+The Snowboarder's Journal photography showcases the highest quality imagery, period.
 We feature the newest and greatest feats on snow, as well as classic, timeless images that define every era of snowboarding’s culture.
 We welcome images of top pros, but are equally interested in publishing the unheralded and unknown, the in-between moments that define snowboard culture.

 We seek images that speak to the soulful eccentricities of snowboarding, shots rich in context, character and feeling.
 Creative shots that the other publications wouldn’t run.
-We welcome experimentation. frequency TSJ is a creative vehicle.
+We welcome experimentation.
+The Snowboarder's Journal is a creative vehicle.

-2. Digital submissions can include .jpg previews no larger than 1000 pixels on the long end and can be submitted through a web-based service such as yousendit.
+3. Digital submissions should include .jpg previews no larger than 1500 pixels on the long end and can be submitted through a web-based service such as yousendit or wetransfer.
 Please contact submissions - at - frqncy.com if you have questions.
 Be sure to name your folder with your name and date.

 ALL PHYSICAL SUBMISSIONS (Film, Prints, etc.) MUST BE FULLY LABELED AND CAPTIONED.

-Send questions to submissions - at - frqncy.com.
+Send questions to submit - at - frqncy.com.

 All hard copy submissions, including original slides and CDs, should be sent via mail or shipping company to the respective addresses below.

-frequency TSJ welcomes queries and/or completed manuscripts that showcase snowboarding's people, places, and culture.
-Before submitting an idea we encourage writers to pick up a recent copy of frequency TSJ and read it carefully.
+The Snowboarder's Journal welcomes queries and/or completed manuscripts that showcase snowboarding's people, places, and culture.
+Before submitting an idea we encourage writers to pick up a recent copy of The Snowboarder's Journal and read it carefully.
 Initial contact should be in the form of a query that includes the following:

 - A brief description of the story: the angle, subjects, and location.